Crypto payroll for enterprise guide

 Crypto payments are increasingly widespread

 The future of crypto payments is already here.
 PayPal now offers its users the ability to buy and sell with crypto, as does Venmo.
-Apple has announced it will be enabling crypto “tap to pay” payments by the end of 2022.
+Apple has also announced that it will be enabling crypto “tap to pay” payments .

 Meanwhile, companies from AXA Insurance to Microsoft and even Starbucks are among the ever-growing list of multinational corporations embracing crypto.
 And according to an October 2021 survey, 32% of US small businesses accept payment in cryptocurrency.